timsnow/advanced_sas_training_course/README.md

-# advanced_sas_training_course
+# Advanced SAS Training Course
-The Advanced SAS Training Course Code Repository
+The code repository that accompanies the Diamond advanced SAS training course